Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/mysql.md

 ## Troubleshooting

 There may be problems with mapping values in MySQL's datetime field to other relational data stores.
 MySQL permits zero values for date/time instead of NULL which may not be accepted by other data stores.
-To work around this problem, you can pass the following key value pair in the JDBC connector of the source setting zerodatetimebehavior=Converttonull.
+To work around this problem, you can pass the following key value pair in the JDBC connector of the source setting `zerodatetimebehavior=Converttonull`.

 Some users reported that they could not connect to Amazon RDS MySQL or MariaDB.
-This can be diagnosed with the error message: Cannot create a PoolableConnectionFactory.
-To solve this issue add enabledTLSProtocols=TLSv1.2 in the JDBC parameters.
+This can be diagnosed with the error message: `Cannot create a PoolableConnectionFactory`.
+To solve this issue add `enabledTLSProtocols=TLSv1.2` in the JDBC parameters.

-Another error that users have reported when trying to connect to Amazon RDS MySQL is Error: HikariPool-1 - Connection is not available, request timed out after 30001ms..
+Another error that users have reported when trying to connect to Amazon RDS MySQL is `Error: HikariPool-1 - Connection is not available, request timed out after 30001ms.`.
 Many times this can be due to the VPC not allowing public traffic.
 However, we recommend going through [this AWS troubleshooting checklist](https://aws.amazon.com/premiumsupport/knowledge-center/rds-cannot-connect/) to the correct permissions/settings have been granted to allow connection to your database.